R3Conclave/ccl-documentation/user-guide/docs/invoking-your-first-function-with-js-sdk.md

    > UIDs can be found in a selected project's dashboard screen in ([Conclave Cloud Beta](https://www.conclave.cloud/)) or by running the following CLI command: `ccl projects list`

-   > This project was built using create-react-app which due to webpack 5 have breaking changes.
+   > This project was built using create-react-app, which due to webpack 5, has breaking changes.
 The project has already been set up to use react-app-rewired to bypass the errors.
-   > To learn more about breaking changes and the options to bypass read: [Section 4.Fixing Breaking Changes with create-react-app](#4.-Fixing-Breaking-Changes-with-create-react-app).
+   > To learn more about breaking changes and the options to bypass, you can read [this section](#4.
+Fixing-Breaking-Changes-with-create-react-app).

 ## 3. Invoke Call via SDK